 The simplest approach is to require designers and builders to use computer programs called energy simulations to substantiate that energy performance goals are being met throughout the design and build process.
 Usually these simulations are required as deliverables for the design and build contracts.

 A more thorough approach is to check the settings against factory specifications and measure the performance of all energy-consuming equipment before the building is occupied.
 This process, called commissioning, can then be undertaken again, later in the building's life or at regular intervals.
-You can read about how this process works for federal buildings in a report titled, Commissioning for Federal Facilities.

 Considerations for New Buildings Design on Campus

 Before undertaking an assessment of new building designs, a research campus should ask these questions:

 - Do you know how much it costs to operate your laboratory buildings?

 - Do you plan to own the building for more than 10 years?

 - Do you have the budget and authority to design a new building?

 Campus facility managers report (based on Labs21 case studies) that annual energy costs range from $2 per square foot per year (ft2·yr) to $16/ft2·yr.
 This means that if you are designing a new 100,000-ft2 building, it could cost as much as $1.6 million per year to operate.
 Given this baseline, life cycle cost calculations are eye opening.
 Over its 30-year lifetime, energy bills will total $48 million—more if the cost of energy increases.

 Own New Building Longer Than 10 Years